Meniny/lsy.art/_posts/2020-06-24-refind_macOS.md

 ./refind-install --ownhfs /dev/disk0s3
 ```

-{% include alert.html type='info' title='NOTE' msg='The error message <code>Could not set boot device property: 0xe00002bc</code> was expected and can be ignored.  ' %}
+> The error message `Could not set boot device property: 0xe00002bc` was expected and can be ignored.

 ## **(Optional)** Permissions